 Menopause begins immediately if the ovaries are removed or radiated, or slowly, due to ovarian shutdown.

 The “premenopause” starts with irregular menstrual periods and soon (within 6-12 months) a constellation of symptoms begins, with slight variations between people.
 These symptoms are variable, with some combination of vaginal dryness, hot flashes, cold chills, night sweats, insommnia, mood swings, weight gain, reduced libido, slowed metabolism and occasionally, cognitive loss.

 The symptoms usually increase slowly, but can start suddenly and can present with any mixture of low oestradiol, low progesterone and low Allopregnanolone symptoms, sometimes with added low thyroid symptoms as well.

-Menopausal symptoms are easily treated with an Oestrogen cream (called “BIEST”, which contains Oestriol* and Oestradiol, in an “80% – 20% ratio **).
+Menopausal symptoms are easily treated with “BIEST”, which contains estriol* and estradiol, in an “80%-20% ratio **).